alkmarteixeira/CurriersRatesAplication/README.md

 4 - Press CTRL+SHIFT+B to build the solution.
 By default, Visual Studio automatically restores the NuGet package content, which was not included in the .zip file.
 If the packages don't restore, install them manually by going to the Manage NuGet Packages for Solution dialog and clicking the Restore button at the top right.

-5 - In Solution Explorer, make sure that ContosoAdsCloudService is selected as the startup project.
+5 - In Solution Explorer, make sure that CurriersAplication is selected as the startup project.

 6 - Press CTRL+F5 to run the application.